cortexlabs/cortex/examples/model-caching/python/translator/README.md

 {"generated_text": "Hasta luego y gracias por todos los peces."}
 ```

 The first time you request a specific language-to-language translation, the model will be downloaded from S3, which will take some time (roughly a minute).
 Every subsequent request will be much faster, as the API is defined as being able to hold 250 models on disk and 5 in memory.
-Models already loaded into memory will serve predictions fastest, while those on disk will take slightly longer as they need to be swapped out.
+Models already loaded into memory will serve predictions fastest, while those on disk will take slightly longer as they need to be swapped into memory.
 Instances with more memory and disk space can naturally hold more models.

 If you know which models are most likely to be needed, you can "warm up" the API by calling them immediately after deploy, or you can even deploy a separate API that only contains those models, and route relevant traffic there to ensure minimal latency.

-Finally, note that both models are removed from both memory and disk according to which model was used last.
+Finally, note that when space is full, models are removed from both memory and disk according to which model was used last.
 You can read more about how caching works in the [Cortex docs.](https://docs.cortex.dev/)